FLAME: A Federated Learning Approach for Multi-Modal RF Fingerprinting: Introduction

 Federated learning (FL), a distributed and privacy-preserving deep learning paradigm, has recently emerged as a potential solution for RF fingerprinting to mitigate the challenges of centralized deep learning approaches \cite{fl_fingerprinting,fl_fingerprinting2,fl_fingerprinting3}.
 The FL RF fingerprinting approach trains local models at each AP on locally stored RF data at each AP.
 Each AP, after performing local training, then transmits only the updated model parameters (which are often much smaller than the size of the fingerprinting data) to a centralized location (e.g., a coordinating server) for aggregation.
 The central server then aggregates its received model parameters into a global model and transmits the updated parameters of the global model to each AP to resume the training process.
 In this fashion, the locally collected fingerprinting data at each AP never leaves its stored location, reducing communication overhead and improving data security.

-Despite its benefits, federated learning poses two key challenges in large-scale RF fingerprinting networks.
+Despite its benefits, FL poses two key challenges in large-scale RF fingerprinting networks.
 First, RF fingerprinting data across APs are often heterogeneous and, thus, each AP only contains fingerprinting data corresponding to a subset of transmitters attempting to be learned by the global model.
 As a result, the global model struggles to generalize to all transmitters, impeding overall performance.
-Second, the central server in FL requires frequent aggregation from each AP, directly incurring high communication overhead.
+Second, the central server in FL requires frequent aggregation from each AP, incurring high communication overhead.
 Together, these challenges require performing (i) a low number of model parameter updates during each training round to prevent the weights of each local model from diverging too significantly from the global model \cite{non_iid} and (ii) a large number of FL training iterations \cite {comm_ch} in order to achieve high RF fingerprinting performance.
+Hence, traditional FL algorithms are slower to learn new devices introduced in non-independent and identically distributed (non-IID) settings~\cite{FL_nonIID_lowerPeformance}, and in distinguishing between trusted and untrusted devices.
+While prior work has explored multi-modal representations for RF fingerprinting in centralized learning settings~\cite{mm_amc1,mm_fingerprinting_dl}, extending such approaches to FL is non-trivial due to challenges unique to FL, including data heterogeneity, constrained local data, and limited cross-client coordination.
+Moreover, existing multi-modal FL frameworks have largely focused on non-RF data types~\cite{mm_FL_recent,MM_FL_IoT,MM_FL_ImageBased,FL_MM_fall_detection,MM_FL_concept}, leaving multi-modal RF fingerprinting in federated environments underexplored.
+These gaps motivate our proposed FLAME framework, which is specifically designed to integrate complementary RF modalities within an FL paradigm.